igeligel/personal-site/content/06-02-2018/index.md

 For me, personally, I will choose black for future projects since it is close to prettier in its approach.
 Yapf might have the bigger backing but I think this will change over time.

 Also, another note: Use one of the auto formatters presented in this article.
 Your development team will save so much time.
 It will be incredible.
 Also, your personal code will look the same throughout different projects and repositories and everyone will be much happier.
 And remember to not nitpick so much about code style.
 People are opinionated, but here efficiency and less communication are far more important than opinions.

-This blog post was written in cooperation with the company [3YOURMIND](https://www.3yourmind.com/).
-We are looking for developers in Berlin.
-You can find openings [here](https://www.3yourmind.com/career).
-We are a 3D Printing startup with a lot of cool developers using _Vue.js_, _Django REST_, _Java_, _Docker_ and many more cutting-edge frameworks and libraries to change the enterprise 3D printing world.

 > Thanks for reading this.
 You rock* 🤘*
 > If you have any feedback or want to add something to this article just comment here.
 You can also follow me on [twitter](https://twitter.com/kevinpeters_) or visit my [personal site](https://www.kevinpeters.net/) to stay up-to-date with my blog articles and many more things.